• Facebook

 Can I freeze the marinated kababs?

 You can freeze the kababs only if you haven’t added papaya.
-Once papaya is added, its best to cook kababs, before freezing.
+Once papaya is added, it’s best to cook kababs before freezing.
+If your freezer temperature doesn’t fluctuate much, your kababs can easily stay frozen for up to 3 months

-What can I do with left over kababs?
+What can I do with leftover kababs?

 Similar Recipes that you’ll love

-Chicken Handi
+Boneless Chicken Handi

 Handi kebab